pydanny/cached-property/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-cached-property could always use more documentation, whether as part of the
+property-cached could always use more documentation, whether as part of the
 official cached-property docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/pydanny/cached-property/issues.
+The best way to send feedback is to file an issue at https://github.com/althonos/property-cached/issues.

 If you are proposing a feature: